Consider an electron undergoing cyclotron motion in a magnetic fi... | Channels for Pearson+

 1

-Start by recalling the quantization condition for angular momentum according to Bohr: \( L = n\hbar \), where \( L \) is the angular momentum, \( n \) is a positive integer (quantum number), and \( \hbar \) is the reduced Planck's constant.
+Step 1: Begin by understanding the quantization condition for angular momentum.
+According to Bohr's quantization rule, the angular momentum of the electron is given by \( L = n \hbar \), where \( n \) is a positive integer (quantum number), and \( \hbar \) is the reduced Planck's constant.

-The angular momentum of a particle in circular motion is given by \( L = m_e r v \), where \( m_e \) is the mass of the electron, \( r \) is the radius of the circular motion, and \( v \) is the tangential velocity of the electron.
+Step 2: Relate the angular momentum \( L \) to the cyclotron motion of the electron.
+The angular momentum for circular motion is \( L = m_e v r \), where \( m_e \) is the mass of the electron, \( v \) is its velocity, and \( r \) is the radius of the circular orbit.

 Verified video answer for a similar problem: